QEHS-Websites/Introductory-HTML/README.md

 - PWA: Progressive Web Apps, websites that feel like native Android Apps
 - Note: can deploy PWAs through Chrome Extension package (Google This)

+<a href="https://github.com/MercersKitchen/Markdown-ReadMe-Documentation">Click Here for Reference Repository by Mr. Mercer</a>

 ---

 # HTML with inline CSS Boilerplate Checklist and Template Creation